FelltheDabus/Stuff-for-me-mate/README.md

 > Watch the magic happen

-# Also if you want to be a smooth cool person
+# Also, if you want to be a smooth cool person

 To update everything on your computer.